The A chord on the guitar

 It takes too long to fret the full shape, so let’s ignore the top string.
 Now all of a sudden, it’s super easy!

-Here are all the ways you actually can play an A chord.
+Just ignoring that top string is only the start to making that A chord/shape useful, here are all the ways you actually can play an A chord/shape.

 Among the beginner songs, we play the A chord in Robin Hood by Ocean Colour Scene.
 In Wonderwall by Oasis, we play it as an A7sus4.